 After sixty years in East Point, Southwest Christian Church is following God’s call to move to Newnan.
-During this transition, we continue to worship in rented space near our Newnan property.
-More information about the location and worship times can be found on the worship with us page.
+During this transition, we continue to worship in rented space at 504 Center St. near our Newnan property.
+You can see the progress for yourself at the site on Hwy 29 just south of Hwy 154.

 The following points outline the steps in our relocation process so far.

-- On January 30th, 2014 Southwest Christian Church officially closed on 15 acres of property near the intersection of Hwy 29 and Hwy 154 in Newnan!
+- January 30, 2014 Southwest Christian Church officially closed on 15 acres of property near the intersection of Hwy 29 and Hwy 154 in Newnan!
 The property is ours, debt free!

-- As of February 2014, the fund to purchase the land has been expanded to include funds for the new building.
+- February 2014, the fund to purchase the land was expanded to include funds for the new building.
 Donations continue to be accepted.

-- In the Fall of 2014 Southwest continued to organize service projects for the Newnan community and one Sunday night worship service at Arbor Springs Elementary every month.
+- Fall 2014 Southwest continued to organize service projects for the Newnan community and one Sunday night worship service at Arbor Springs Elementary every month.

-- In September 2014 these services began to occur more frequently.
-Sunday morning and Wednesday night programming continued in East Point, while adding a weekly Sunday night service at Arbor Springs Elementary.
+- September 2014 these services began to occur more frequently.
+Sunday morning and Wednesday night programming continued in East Point, along with a weekly Sunday night service at Arbor Springs Elementary.